bbauska/meta-react-basics/README.md

 prop is not defined
 ```

-Note: *You can click the X button to close the error overlay.*
+Note: <i>You can click the X button to close the error overlay.</i>

 Since event-handling errors occur after the UI has already been
 rendered, all you have to do is use the error-handling mechanism that